wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/portals-metadata/includes/4-templates.md

 ### Website headers and footers

 Web templates can also be used to override the global header and footer used by a Power Apps portal.
 To do this, set the **Header Template** or **Footer Template** field of your website to the web template of your choice.
-Note that if you override **Header Template**, your selected template assumes responsibility for rendering the primary navigation, sign-in/sign-out links, search interface, and so on for your site interface elements that are normally handled by the default header template.
+If you override **Header Template**, your selected template assumes responsibility for rendering the primary navigation, sign-in/sign-out links, search interface, and so on, for your site interface elements that are normally handled by the default header template.

 > [!TIP]
 > If you don't specify a header or a footer template in the Website record, the default content is rendered.
 To remove, specify a blank template.